Best Metal For Jewelry Guide | Jewelry Metal Guide

 What Is Gold Vermeil — Is It Good Quality?

-Vermeil is composed of a thick layer of gold plating over solid sterling silver.
+Vermeil is composed of a thick layer of gold plating over solid sterling silver—one of the most popular types of jewelry metals out there.
 It’s the thickness of the gold and the sterling silver base that differentiates this option from gold-plating.
 The choice of the karat level (ex: 14k or 16k) in the plating process determines the color of the gold (10k would be a light, more subtle yellow tone while 24k would be an intense, deep yellow).
 Our vermeil pieces are plated with 14k and 18k gold to get a perfect, soft yellow hue.
 They meet or exceed industry standards for durability.

 Why we love it: